claritychallenge/clarity2023-workshop/registration.md

 <li/> Student: 50 euros
 </ul>

-<p>There will be no early/late registration fees, but registration will close when the workshop is full.
+<p>There will be no late registration fee, i.e., the registration fee will remain the same until registration closes.
+Registration will close when the workshop is full or by 5th August 2023, whichever is sooner.

 <p> Registration will provide access to all sessions, and will include tea/coffee breaks and a workshop lunch.
 <p/>